QiBeichun/beichun_qi.github.io/_posts/2017-7-26-contact-information.markdown

 Tel: +86 13349923297

+School of Mechanical and Electronic Engineering

-Department of Mechanics and Electrical Engineering, Wuhan University of Technology, District of Hongshan, City of Wuhan, China
+Wuhan University of Technology

+City of Wuhan, Hubei Province, China